ellagale/doenut/Manual.md

         sat_inputs,
         responses)

-and this gives out the trained model, preedictions and the ground truth, the averaged coefficients, R2 and Q2 values of the final model and also how the R2, Q2 and number of terms changed oover the optimisation, which can tehn be plotted using plot_training.
+and this gives out the trained model, predictions and the ground truth, the averaged coefficients, R2 and Q2 values of the final model and also how the R2, Q2 and number of terms changed oover the optimisation, which can tehn be plotted using plot_training.